Implement Parametric Audio Equalizer Using Raspberry Pi

 We recommend completing Getting Started with Simulink Support Package for Raspberry Pi Hardware example.

 DSP System Toolbox™

-Task 2 - Configure and Run the Parametric Equalizer Model
+Task 1 - Configure and Run Parametric Equalizer Simulink Model

-In this task, you will configure and run the parametric equalizer model on the device.
+In this task, you will configure and run the parametric equalizer model on Raspberry Pi hardware.

-Task 3 - Change the Frequency Response of the Parametric Equalizer
+Task 2 - Change Frequency Response of Parametric Equalizer

 2. A GUI displaying the frequency response of the audio equalizer will appear as shown in the picture below: